Energy Dissipation Preserving Physics Informed Neural Network for Allen-Cahn Equations: Numerical experiments

 and circles' centers and radii are given in Table~\ref{tab:2D_log_data}.
 Further, periodic boundary conditions are considered in this example; see~Table~\ref{tab:prm_ex2D_log} for the rest of used parameters in the simulation.

-From the predicted solutions in Figure~\ref{fig:2D_log_ex4_soln}, it is seen that the circles annihilate gradually in time.
-The behaviour of the energy functional is displayed in Figure~\ref{fig:2D_log_ex4_energy}.
-Last, Figure~\ref{fig:ACP_Points_2D_log} shows that the distribution of adaptive collocation points become intense around the circles as expected.
+From the predicted solutions in Figure~\ref{fig:2D_log_ex4_soln}, it is seen that the circles annihilate gradually in time as observed in \cite{DLi_CQuan_JXu_2022}.
+The behaviour of the approximated energy functional $\mathcal{E}(\widehat{u})$ is displayed in Figure~\ref{fig:2D_log_ex4_energy}.
+It seems that our approach results in a progressively diminishing estimated energy.
+Last, Figure~\ref{fig:ACP_Points_2D_log} shows that the distribution of adaptive collocation points become intense around the circles as expected from the results in Figure~\ref{fig:2D_log_ex4_soln}.

-\subsubsection{2D Allen--Cahn with logarithmic potential and random initials}
+\subsection{2D Allen--Cahn with logarithmic potential and random initials}

 Next, we consider a benchmark example \eqref{allencahn} with the logarithmic free energy \eqref{Flory_Huggins_Energy}, periodic boundary conditions, and a random initial condition

 on the domain $\Omega= [0, 2\pi]^2$, taken from \cite{JShen_TTang_JYang_2016}.
 Here, \texttt{randn} generates normally distributed random vector.
 The rest of the problem data are